Worldwide Tax News

 Lastly, temporary regulations are provided under section 988 requiring the deferral of certain section 988 losses that arise with respect to related-party loans.

-The final regulations (TD 9794) and the temporary regulations (TD 9795) are effective from 7 December 2016.
+The final regulations (TD 9794) and the temporary regulations (TD 9795) are effective 7 December 2016 with a one-year transitional provision.
 Also published is a notice of proposed rulemaking regarding the temporary regulations (TD 9795).
 Comments and requests for a public hearing are due by 8 March 2017.

 Belarus Approves Pending Protocol to Tax Treaty with Armenia